Searching Your Knowledge Base

 Best Practices

-- Write natural language queries.
+- Write natural language queries for semantic/hybrid mode.
 "What was the revenue in Q1?" works better than "revenue Q1" because the embedding model captures more meaning from complete sentences.

 - Start with a moderate

 resultsis empty, the query did not match any chunks above yourmin_scorethreshold.
-Try lowering the threshold or rephrasing the query. - Combine search with context retrieval.
+Try lowering the threshold, rephrasing the query, or switching modes. - Combine search with context retrieval.
 Use search to find the most relevant chunks, then use the context retrieval endpoints to get the full document context for your LLM.